 Hi.
 I’m Janeli.

 A mujer, but not much of a “dama.”
 A wife…but not much of an “esposa”.
-A working mommy & stepmommy working to launch her independent PR career.
-I love all things tacky (except for tacky behaviour), food, margaritas, old school 90s R&B and Rock.
-The list of thing I don’t like is much shorter.I grew up on the Border on Texas/Mexico, hopping over to Juarez every weekend to “help” my dad at our carniceria [meat market], and by help, I mean eat all of the Duvalins, Masepans, and “Yogurs,” and run around the back parking lot with the guard dogs.
+A working mommy & stepmommy trying to find that elusive work/vida balance.
+I love food, margaritas, old school 90s R&B and Rock, and just having a good time with friends and family.
+The list of things I don’t like is much shorter.I grew up on the Border on Texas/Mexico, hopping over to Juarez every weekend to “help” my dad at our carniceria [meat market], and by help, I mean eat all of the Duvalins, Masepans, and “Yogurs,” and run around the back parking lot with the guard dogs.
 I think I checked out a customer once.
 I was about as helpful as Louise Belcher is in Bob’s Burger joint.

 Then my parents moved us to Dallas, and somehow I lost my Mexican-American identity.
 Because in Dallas, everyone assumed all Mexicans were related, short, brown, and were adorned in gold pendants of Jesus.
 Ne’er had they seen such a rare creature with words of Latin lands spew out of her mouth.
 A tall, palish, semi blonde who knew more Spanish and could actually name more Mexican Presidents than the kids who called each other “vato” in the halls of DeSoto High School.
-I jumped the first ride out of the DFW area and attended a small private Catholic university in San Antonio.
+After graduation, I jumped the first ride out of the DFW area and attended a small private Catholic university in San Antonio.
 There, I met my hubby and the people I consider my friend-family.
-And I fell in love with the Friendliest City in the U.S. and have made it my home.
+And I fell in love with this city and have made it my home.